tone-row/art-of-the-gradient/README.md

 - figure out why increase arrow gets hover style
 - now you can't have 0 when editing the inputs..., that's no fun
 - add change color everywhere option
-- drag getting stuck and can't be turned off
-- camille had issue with switching to conic not working for one specific color
-- adding layer is broken